Trends

 I’m sorry, but what I think is irrelevant.
 I’m not in pain but how would I know if the tear healed well if I can’t see in the first place because let’s face it, it’s inside my vagina?

-I took off my clothes behind the curtains (making sure I wouldn’t misplace my panties this time) and I wrapped in the clean sheet provided.
+I took off my clothes behind the curtains (making sure I wouldn’t misplace my panties this time) and I wrapped myself into the clean sheet provided.

 The doctor eventually came in and described out loud what she was about to do.
 “Okay, now I’m going to put my hand on your legs.”
 “Now you will feel my finger.”
 “Now I’m looking at ‘it’ with a light.”